groucho75/CodeIgniter-CSRF-urls/README.md

 `/index.php/admin/delete/item/1`

-To make it less vulnerable to attack this helper appends CSRF variables to url.
+To make it less vulnerable to attacks this helper appends CSRF variables to url.
 So it becomes:

 `/index.php/admin/delete/item/1/your_csrf_token_name/your_csrf_token_value`